dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SPYWINDOW_REFACTORING_SUMMARY.md

 ### For Developers Adding New Items

 **To add a new PACS method:**
-1. Edit `SpyWindow.PacsMethodItems.xaml`
+1. Edit `AutomationWindow.PacsMethodItems.xaml`
 2. Add a new `<ComboBoxItem Tag="YourMethod">Your Label</ComboBoxItem>`
 3. Build and run - item automatically appears

 **To add a new operation:**
-1. Edit `SpyWindow.OperationItems.xaml`
+1. Edit `AutomationWindow.OperationItems.xaml`
 2. Add a new `<ComboBoxItem Content="YourOperation"/>`
-3. Implement operation logic in SpyWindow.Procedures.Exec.cs and ProcedureExecutor.cs
+3. Implement operation logic in AutomationWindow.Procedures.Exec.cs and ProcedureExecutor.cs
 4. Build and run - item automatically appears

 **To add a new bookmark:**
 1. Add enum value to `UiBookmarks.KnownControl` in UiBookmarks.cs
-2. Edit `SpyWindow.KnownControlItems.xaml`
+2. Edit `AutomationWindow.KnownControlItems.xaml`
 3. Add a new `<ComboBoxItem Tag="YourControl">Your Label</ComboBoxItem>`
 4. Build and run - item automatically appears